lookuphereiminheaven/obsidian-vault/BugHunting-Tier-0/Vulns/Server-Side/API Testing/Parameter Pollution.md

 - Node.js / express parses the first parameter only.
 This would result in a user search for `peter`, giving an unchanged result.

 If you're able to override the original parameter, you may be able to conduct an exploit.
 For example, you could add `name=administrator` to the request.
 This may enable you to log in as the administrator user.
+## Server-side parameter pollution in REST paths
+A RESTful API may place parameter names and values in the URL path, rather than the query string.
+For example, consider the following path:

+`/api/users/123`

+The URL path might be broken down as follows:

+- `/api` is the root API endpoint.
+- `/users` represents a resource, in this case `users`.
+- `/123`represents a parameter, here an identifier for the specific user.

+Consider an application that enables you to edit user profiles based on their username.
+Requests are sent to the following endpoint:

+`GET /edit_profile.php?name=peter`

+This results in the following server-side request:

+`GET /api/private/users/peter`

+An attacker may be able to manipulate server-side URL path parameters to exploit the API.
+To test for this vulnerability, add path traversal sequences to modify parameters and observe how the application responds.

+You could submit URL-encoded `peter/../admin` as the value of the `name` parameter:

+`GET /edit_profile.php?name=peter%2f..%2fadmin`

+This may result in the following server-side request:

+`GET /api/private/users/peter/../admin`

+If the server-side client or back-end API normalize this path, it may be resolved to `/api/private/users/admin`.

+- An attacker may be able to manipulate parameters to exploit vulnerabilities in the server's processing of other structured data formats, such as a JSON or XML.
+To test for this, inject unexpected structured data into user inputs and see how the server responds.

+Consider an application that enables users to edit their profile, then applies their changes with a request to a server-side API.
+When you edit your name, your browser makes the following request:

+`POST /myaccount name=peter`

+This results in the following server-side request:

+`PATCH /users/7312/update {"name":"peter"}`

+You can attempt to add the `access_level` parameter to the request as follows:

+`POST /myaccount name=peter","access_level":"administrator`

+If the user input is added to the server-side JSON data without adequate validation or sanitization, this results in the following server-side request:

+`PATCH /users/7312/update {name="peter","access_level":"administrator"}`

+This may result in the user `peter` being given administrator access.

+Consider a similar example, but where the client-side user input is in JSON data.
+When you edit your name, your browser makes the following request:

+`POST /myaccount {"name": "peter"}`

+This results in the following server-side request:

+`PATCH /users/7312/update {"name":"peter"}`

+You can attempt to add the `access_level` parameter to the request as follows:

+`POST /myaccount {"name": "peter\",\"access_level\":\"administrator"}`

+If the user input is decoded, then added to the server-side JSON data without adequate encoding, this results in the following server-side request:

+`PATCH /users/7312/update {"name":"peter","access_level":"administrator"}`

+Again, this may result in the user `peter` being given administrator access.